1471juan/LanguageLearning-script/README.md

 "Context" Is a sample sentence in your target language that comes from the original text.

 # Does this works with x language?
-This was only tested with German and English.
+This was only tested with German, Korean and English.

-# Can I use this for a whole novel?
-Yes, it will work just fine.

 # Requirements
-You need to install python.
+You'll need to install python.
 Then install the required packages with the following command:
 `pip install pdfquery youtube_transcript_api deep_translator pandas numpy`
 # Use